Getting Access Tokens to Test Wristband APIs

 Postman

-Here is an example of how to pass the access token to the Get User API in the Wristband platform when using Postman.
+Below is an example of how to pass the access token to the Get User API when using Postman.
 Assuming you have a collection and request set up for the Get User API, you can click on the tab navigation for "Authorization".
-There you can find a dropdown select menu for authorization type.
+There, you can find a dropdown select menu for authorization type.
 Select "Bearer Token" as the value.

 Now you should see a "Token" input field appear.
 Paste your access token value there.
 After doing so, you will be able to successfully complete your API request when you click the "Send" button.